memfault/interrupt/_drafts/gdbundle.md

 also where I got up-close and personal with GDB and had my first encounter with GDB's Python API.

-One one of our bi-weekly hack-days, one of the firmware engineers wrote a script to pretty-print a summary of the heap for a device connected to GDB using its Python API ([similar to this]({% post_url 2019-07-02-automate-debugging-with-gdb-python-api %}#adding-a-custom-gdb-command-with-gdb-python)).
+On one of our bi-weekly hack-days, one of the firmware engineers wrote a script to pretty-print a summary of the heap for a device connected to GDB using its Python API ([similar to this]({% post_url 2019-07-02-automate-debugging-with-gdb-python-api %}#adding-a-custom-gdb-command-with-gdb-python)).